Configure MQTT broker diagnostics settings

 Change diagnostics settings

 section in the Broker resource.
-Currently, changing settings is only supported using the --broker-config-file
+Currently, changing settings is supported only by using the --broker-config-file

-flag when you deploy the Azure IoT Operations using the az iot ops create
+flag when you deploy Azure IoT Operations by using the az iot ops create

 command.

-To override, first prepare a Broker config file following the BrokerDiagnostics API reference.
+To override, first prepare a Broker configuration file by following the BrokerDiagnostics API reference.
 For example:

 {